VadimGalian/Astra-Blog/src/entities/Article/README.md

-## Сущность статьи
+## Article Entity

-Описание:
+Description:
-описываем сущность.
+We describe the entity.

 #### Public api

 - Components

-`ArticleDetails` - компонент с информацией о статье
+`ArticleDetails` - Component displaying article information

-`ArticleList` -  Компонент со списком статей
+`ArticleList` - Component displaying a list of articles

-`ArticleViewSelector` - Компонент переключатель отображения списка статьей (плитка, список)
+`ArticleViewSelector` - Component for switching the view of the article list (grid, list)

-`ArticleSortSelector` - Компонент с выбором сортировки списка статьей
+`ArticleSortSelector` - Component for selecting article list sorting

-`ArticleTypeTabs` - Компонент с выбором типа статьи
+`ArticleTypeTabs` - Component for selecting the type of article

 - types

-`Article` - Тип, описывающий статью
+`Article` - Type describing an article

 - selectors

-`getArticleDetailsData` - Селектор для получения информации о текущей открытой статье
+`getArticleDetailsData` - Selector for obtaining information about the currently opened article